Howard County Real Estate Lawyer

 Unfortunately, sellers aren’t always honest, and some withhold information about the home’s defects.
 Maryland law requires sellers to disclose any defects of which they are aware, and if they don’t, they may be held liable under the law.

 Some of the most costly types of defects are “latent” defects, which are hidden problems or issues with the house that are not easily found in a home inspection.
 Section 10-702 of Maryland’s Real Property Article defines a “latent defect” as:

 - A defect that the buyer would not reasonably be expected to observe by careful visual inspection.

 - A defect that would pose a direct threat to the health or safety of the buyer or any occupant of the property.

 Some common examples of latent defects are mold, termite damage, and water penetration.

 We Are Here to Help

-If you are looking to develop commercial property, or find yourself facing a real estate dispute that requires legal intervention, call us today at (410) 553-5042 to schedule a consultation with an experienced Howard County real estate lawyer, Fred L. Coover.
+If you are looking to develop commercial property, or find yourself facing a real estate dispute that requires legal intervention, call us today at (410) 553-5042 to schedule a consultation with an experienced Howard County or Columbia MD real estate lawyer, Fred L. Coover.